-Please set out the requested information here or make reference to the relevant annexes containing the information requested: If there is any other essential information or other information the requested authority would like to provide, please provide such information here or provide an explanation of how it will be provided, or make reference to the relevant annexes containing that information: [please provide, on your own initiative, any essential information, such as group structure or the most recent assessments of the financial soundness of the proposed acquirer or of the relevant regulated entity] If there are any views or reservations in relation to the proposed acquisition, please provide them here: If any requested information was not available when preparing this response and awaiting such information would have resulted in the response not being submitted within the required timeframe, please identify such information here and specify when it is expected that such information will be provided: Yours sincerely, [signature]
+Where applicable, please explain any doubt you have in relation to the precise information requested or any other aspect of this assessment: Please set out the requested information here or refer to the relevant annexes containing the information requested: If there is any other essential information or other information the requested authority would like to provide, please provide such information here or supply an explanation of how it will be provided, or make reference to the relevant annexes containing that information: [Please provide any essential information, such as group structure or the most recent assessments of the financial soundness of the proposed acquirer or of the relevant regulated entity.]
+If there are any views or reservations in relation to the proposed acquisition, please provide them here: If any requested information was not available when preparing this response and awaiting such information would have resulted in the response not being submitted within the required timeframe, please identify such information here and specify when it is expected to be provided: Yours sincerely, [signature]

-5. Accompanying documents
+4. Accompanying documents

-Cost-benefit analysis / impact assessment
+4.1 Cost-benefit analysis / impact assessment